Informfully/Documentation/docs/source/docker.rst

 ------------------------

 This is the file that Docker uses to build the Docker image.
-It gives instructions to Docker on how to build the image and what to include in the image.
+It provides instructions to Docker on how to build the image and what to include in it.
 To create a Dockerfile, open a text editor, such as Notepad on Windows, and type the following contents:

 .. code-block:: python